jbellsey/redux-model-utils/docs/api-reference.md

 You must provide a string `name` for your model, which must be unique across other models.

 You must provide a list of [selectors](selectors.md).
 These are strings or functions that are used to expose specific properties in your model's store.
+They become props on your connected components.
 One selector is needed for each observable property.
-You may also choose to define selectors for properties that are not externally observable, but are only needed inside the reducer.
-That's up to you.

 You must provide an action map, which is a bundle that describes your action creators.
 Each action creator is packaged with an atomic reducer function for handling that one action.

-Read the full documentation on how to build actions and action maps [here](actions.md).
+Read the full documentation on how to build action maps [here](actions.md).

 ### modelBuilder(model)

 You must run your model through this utility before exporting it.
-It has no options.
+The function takes a single parameter, described above.

 ```javascript
 export default modelBuilder({